chris-adams-tech/vuln-AD-lab/documentation.md

 ---

 This project came about by attending the first Secretcon in Minneapolis, Mn, then getting an opportunity with a team to create the Red/Blue Team village.
-The initial build was based off of a vulnerable AD ******GitHub lab, originally by **safebuffer** https://github.com/safebuffer/vulnerable-AD.
+The initial build was based off of a vulnerable AD Water Execution GitHub lab, originally by **safebuffer** https://github.com/safebuffer/vulnerable-AD.
 I, by no means take any credit for the scripts written in these documents, I merely put pieces together of something that was already created, with hopes to learn from it and continue to expand on it.
 With that being said, I hope you learn something and can build this on your own, then expand on it as I will continue to.

 Some of the build was based off of work by Joas A Santos.
 Here is a link to his build: